Shabbir811/Shabbir811/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on typescript projects and assignments GIAIWMD prgram.
+- 🔭 I’m currently working on typescript projects and assignments GIAIWMD program.
 - - 🌱 I’m currently learning typescript , node.js , python in governer house batch 1 quater 1
 <!--
 **Shabbir811/Shabbir811** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.